-In the event that there are no vacancies in the applicant's first program choice, a letter will be mailed to the applicant informing them of their status and available options.
+In the event that there are no vacancies in the mailed to the applicant informing them of their status and available options.
 Current options available are as follows:

 - Applicant will be placed on a waiting list - Applicant will be placed in the next available class - Applicants entire deposit will be refunded (Refer to page 8).